 - Personal statement explaining why a 4-H scholarship would be important to you achieving a college education AND how 4-H has contributed to your personal development, leadership and other skills and to your likely success in life

-College of Food, Agriculture, and Environmental Sciences scholarship information and online application
+College of Food, Agriculture, and Environmental Sciences scholarship information.
+CLICK HERE for on-line scholarship application

 College of Education and Human Ecology scholarship application information